Anemia Diet Plan || Home Remedies for Anemia ||10 Iron Rich Foods!

 1. Moringa Leaves

 Take around 25 to 30 moringa leaves, chop them finely, grind and make a paste, add two teaspoons of jaggery powder and mix well.
-Have this in your breakfast to improve your iron levels.
+Have this for breakfast to improve your iron levels.

 2. Yellow Dock Tea

-Rich in iron content, the yellow dock is a herb renowned by other names like curly dock, curled dock, and Rumex Crispus.
-Native to Europe and Western Asia this Polygonaceae perennial flowering plant comes with many health benefits and quite an excellent natural remedy for anemic patients.
+Rich in iron content, the yellow dock is a herb known by other names like curly dock, curled dock, and Rumex Crispus.
+Native to Europe and Western Asia, this Polygonaceae perennial flowering plant comes with many health benefits and is quite an excellent natural remedy for anemic patients.
 Leaf stalks are used in salads, roots, and fruits for medicinal use.

 3. Beets